adamgayoso/figmasvg/README.md

 figmasvg -- path/to/*.pdf
 ```

-The above command will put svgs with the same name as the pdfs in the same directory.
-Under the hood, it uses `inkscape` to convert the pdfs to svgs.

-`inkscape` can be installed via homebrew if you are on a mac.
+The above command will overwrite the svgs with a new version that has been reformated to work well in Figma.

 ## Installation